saintgeorgeee/boatlabs-leaderboards/README.md

 An unofficial, updating every day at 03:00 GMT BoatLabs world-record leaderboard.

-Disclaimer: this was designed and implemented by AI, I SaintGeorgee do NOT know JavaScript
+Disclaimer: this was implemented by AI, my skill to make something like this alone is not enough